The New Flexible Furlough Scheme: Your Questions Answered

 In some cases, working out historical hours or ‘usual working hours’ can be a complex process.
 Therefore, it may be beneficial to seek professional help from an accountant or payroll provider with this prior to making a claim.

-How do I go about agreeing flexible furlough arrangements with employees?
+How do I go about agreeing on flexible furlough arrangements with employees?

 A critical feature of the new scheme is that an employer needs to set out a written agreement regarding flexible working arrangements with employees.
 This agreement must also show evidence of an employee’s agreement.